32 Types of Black Birds in Florida You Can See

 Common Gallinule Walking On Lily Pads Showing Black Body Red Beak With Yellow Tip And Long Toes

 The Common Gallinule Also Known As The Moorhen Is Another Water-loving Bird Often Confused With The American Coot.
 It Has A Dark Body But What Stands Out Is Its Bright Red Beak With A Yellow Tip And A Red Shield Above The Bill.
-Its White Streaks On The Sides And Greenish Legs Add Extra Detail.
-These Features Make Them One Of The Most Colorful Black Water Birds In Florida.
+Its White Streaks On The Sides And Greenish Legs Add Extra Detail Making It One Of The Most Distinctive Black Birds In Florida.
+These Features Make Them One Of The Most Colorful Black Birds In Florida Found Around Water.

-They’re Found In Marshes Ponds And Wetlands Where They Swim Gracefully Among The Reeds.
+They’re Found In Marshes Ponds And Wetlands Where They Swim Gracefully Among The Reeds Alongside Other Black Birds In Florida.
 Gallinules Are Excellent Swimmers And Divers Feeding On Aquatic Plants Insects And Small Fish.
 They’re Also Quite Vocal With A Variety Of Clucking And Squawking Calls.
 If You’re Walking Through A Swamp Or Wetland In Florida Chances Are High You’ll Hear A Gallinule Before You See One.

 Common Grackle